Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 # SETTINGS FOR WIN32 PROJECTS WITH WIN32 CAN CARD
 # ( esp.
 Vector Informatik )
-# + Dev-C++ (esp. needed for Win32 CAN driver integration
-#             which is at the moment provided for
-#             Vector Informatik canlib43 and XL Driver Library )
 # specify the path ( relative to IsoAgLib root or absolute )
 # to the WIN32 CAN libraries
 # IMPORTANT: Set the path to the directory where you installed